aminere/spider-engine/docs/source/behaviors.rst

 Behaviors are graphs that represent an execution flow.

-They have access to the engine through an :ref:`API <api>` and can perform a wide range of functionality.
+They have access to the engine through an `API <http://api>`_ and can perform a wide range of functionality.

 .. note::